 As for Tyler Breeze, well, I’m kind of conflicted.

-I’m a huge mark for Prince Pretty and it was obvious to anyone with eyes that he was being wasted on the main roster, but his move back to NXT hasn’t really gone as well as I would’ve hoped.
+I’m a huge mark for Prince Pretty and it was obvious to anyone with eyes that he was being wasted on the main roster, but his move back to NXT hasn’t gone as well as I would’ve hoped.

 He’s in danger of becoming a jobber, someone who might put in a valiant effort and knock out some stellar matches but always comes up short, and I just hope that isn’t the case.

-I pray I’m wrong here but nothing he’s done recently has convinced me otherwise and picking up another loss, even if it was to Devlin in a really, really good bout, just seems to confirm my fears.
+I pray I’m wrong here but nothing he’s done recently has convinced me otherwise and picking up another loss, even if it was to Devlin in a good bout, just seems to confirm my fears.

 Winner: Jordan Devlin